-Scripted by Giulia Damiani, performer Helena Rice gave a talk on the connotations of (un)wanted proximity.
-She engaged the public in a conversation on the unwelcome nearness of the Other, the physical tension between bodies and the fading responsibility towards what is outside the individual; face contact dwindles in a community of strangers.
+This symposium and performance lecture took place at Goldsmiths University in November 2016, being part of an ongoing conversation on archival research and collaboration.
+Together with Barbara Mahlknecht I presented new work and curatorial aspirations, and chaired a discussion with invited speaker Nicky Coutts and the audience.
+With performer Helena Rice I worked on a script which became a lecture performance on the connotations of (un)wanted proximity.
+Helena engaged the public in a conversation on the physical tension between bodies and the fading responsibility towards what is outside the individual; on what happens when face contact dwindles in a community of strangers.